kermitt2/entity-fishing/doc/restAPI.rst

 (1) text
 """"""""
 Provides a text to be processed (e.g. one or several paragraphs).
+The text have be greater than 5 character or 406 is returned.

 (2) shortText
 """""""""""""